SagarChhabriya/Sem-6/04-info-security/dorking/dorking.md

 Below is a comprehensive list of Google search operators, categorized by functionality and current reliability.

+- Also Try out the Google Hacking Database 😜

 ## Categories

 - **Working** – Fully functional and supported by Google.